pvavra/temp-ipsy/docs/cluster/cecile/slurm.md

 Please do not underestimate this step, your choices influence your own jobs and other users.

 **One job to rule them all:**
 As a general rule, when your are setting up new slurm jobs, test that everything works as intended using **only one job**.
-It is superfluous to say that this approach saves time for you and time and resources for other users, and importantly it reduces the amount of information to consider.
+It is superfluous to say that this approach saves time for you and time and resources for other users, and importantly it reduces the amount of potential errors that might occur.

 **If you are clueless about your job resource requirements, you could adopt the following approaches:**